-Command rsu dtb Description Update Linux DTB MTD partition called qspi_boot to start from the SPTO start address, and adjust its size accordingly.
-It assumes the qspi_boot partition starts from zero.
+Command rsu dtb

+Description Update Linux DTB /dev/mtd0 partition to start from the SPT0 start address, and adjust its size accordingly.
+It assumes the /dev/mtd0 partition starts from zero.

 The rsu dtb operates on the DTB loaded in memory by U-Boot, before passing it to Linux.
-The sequence to use is: 1.
+The sequence to use is:

 Load DTB.
-2. Run rsu dtb command.
-3. Boot Linux Parameters None Note: If no partition called qspi_boot is found, the command fails.
+Run rsu dtb command.

+3. Boot Linux

+Parameters None

 Return Value 0 on success, or error code